Aristide Blank: Return and marginalization

 As argued by Oprițescu, the "political dimension" of the BMB crash showed that Blank was in a position to blackmail Romania's elite, but also that Carol "grew tired of bankers".
 If Blank slowly lost his influence at the court, it was also because he no longer had enough funds left for sponsoring Carol's enrichment schemes.
 He also focused on philanthropic work, and, in 1933, opened up Caritas Hospital with a ceremony attended by Carol.
 By 1931, he was also involved in the project to elevate Eforie and Techirghiol into summer resorts, being responsible for the introduction of potable water and electricity, and constructing the first hotel and a modern road to reach it.
-A sport aficionado, in 1933 Vota organized a tennis tournament at the Blank family villa in Techirghiol.
+He left the architectural planning to George Matei Cantacuzino, who envisaged the entire town as a Streamline Moderne project.
+A sport aficionado, in 1933 Vota organized a tennis tournament at the Blanks' own villa in Techirghiol.
+In June 1932, Elena Blank, who was Aristide's daughter from one of his earlier marriages, married judge Horia Bogdan.

 Reportedly, Blank still had leverage in February 1935, when he obtained the sacking of Finance Minister Victor Slăvescu.
-In preparation for this intervention, Blank had published an op ed in Universul of January 28, detailing his own solutions to economic problems.
+He could also communicate his views with articles in Universul daily—the paradox was highlighted at the time by journalist István Bálint, who noted that the newspaper was otherwise antisemitic.
+A Transylvanian magazine, Ellenőr, commented on Blank's return an economic expert, seeing it as an insolent act: "our press and above all those in charge should teach Aristid Blank a lesson, namely that he has no authority to produce statements on public finances.
+If Mr Aristid Blank had not so carefully demarcated his huge private wealth from his bank house, which is also his property but operates on a separate joint stock company basis, and had not also been living with the splendor of an Oriental maharaja, he would have paid back those millions".
+In preparation for Slăvescu's sacking, Blank had published an op ed in Universul of January 28, detailing his own solutions to economic problems.
 In his diaries, Argetoianu referred to his contribution as "intelligent, though occasionally veering into utopia."
 The two were again on friendly terms, since, as Argetoianu argued, "it's better to have him on my side then against me."
 He heard Blank's "interesting plan" for developing tourism in Romania.
 Blank also expressed an interest in funding Haig Acterian's project to pioneer television in Romania, then supported creating an Italo–Romanian film company under Cines, but ultimately withdrew from both.